Amazon FBA Business: Lots of Work but Still Worth It

 First Things First.
 What Is an Amazon FBA Business?

-The fact that Amazon is an absolute beast in the online retail and logistics market is well-known.
-COVID-19 and the following pandemic have only increased the use of Amazon’s marketplaces, which now have over 300 million active consumer accounts worldwide.
+The fact that Amazon is the most dominating player in the online retail and logistics market is well-known.
+COVID-19 and the pandemic have only increased the use of Amazon’s marketplaces, which now have over 300 million active consumer accounts worldwide.

 Is Amazon FBA a Good Business Model?

-Let’s take a look at the numbers to answer this question: 73% of all Amazon sellers use Amazon FBA as their business model of choice.
-So yes, Amazon FBA is very popular and therefore also good business.
+Let’s take a look at the numbers to answer the question if Amazon FBA is a good business model: 73% of all Amazon sellers use Amazon FBA as their business model of choice.
+So yes, Amazon FBA is very popular.
 At least the lion’s share of all Amazon sellers see it that way.
 But what about the other 27%?
-They use a different model for the simple reason that there are seller-related activities that don’t necessarily have to take place in the Fulfillment by Amazon program.
+They may be using a different fulfillment model for the simple reason that there are seller-related activities that don’t necessarily have to take place in the Fulfillment by Amazon program.

-Still, at least two other shipping options should be considered when deciding whether or not to go FBA:
+Still, at least two other shipping options should be considered when deciding whether to leverage FBA or not:

 Fulfillment by Merchant (FBM)

-You can either store and ship things yourself or outsource fulfillment to a third-party (that isn’t Amazon) via the Fulfilled by Merchant model.
+You can either store and ship things yourself or outsource fulfillment to a third-party (that isn’t Amazon) via the “Fulfillment by Merchant” (FBM) model.
 In either case, the seller is responsible for ensuring that Amazon’s service levels for shipping and orders are met.
-For FBM orders, the seller must also provide customer care and return processing.
+For FBM orders, the sellers must also provide their own customer service and return processing.